 As frustrating and annoying as this is, it doesn’t automatically mean a dismissive avoidant ex wants to be left alone or is not interested.
 Dismissive- -avoidants as explained in “attracting back an avoidant ex” typically don’t prioritize contact, connection, or relationships.
 Doing so makes contact, connection, or relationships more important in their lives than they want them to be.
 Most believe that relationships get in the way of one’s independence and ability to be who they want to be; do what they want to do and go where they want to go.
 They make it a point to let you know that you are low on their priority list.
 They don’t want you to start asking or demanding more of their time and space.

 Like I said, this is so frustrating and annoying.
-But if you choose to be with a dismissive-avoidant and understand and accept that this is how they handle contact, you will not be as anxious when they don’t respond or say things like “I wasn’t in the ” mood” to respond”.
+But if you choose to be with a dismissive avoidant and understand and accept that this is who they are, you will not be as anxious when they don’t respond; or say “I needed to think about to say”.
 You will experience some anxiety, but it won’t cause major ‘problems’ or set you back.

-Interestingly, this is the kind of “secure base” dismissive-avoidants need.
-It’s almost like rewarding “bad” behaviour (which is not healthy or good), but the more secure you are, the less dismissive or avoidant, and the more attentive and caring dismissive-avoidants become.
+Interestingly, this is the kind of “secure base” dismissive avoidants need.
+It’s almost like rewarding “bad” behaviour (which is not healthy or good); but the more secure you are, the less dismissive or avoidant and the more attentive and caring dismissive avoidants become.
 Like people with attachment anxiety, they “earn their secure attachment” by being with a secure partner.